plasma4/magix-fix/README.md

 ***PLEASE BE AWARE:*** The creator of this mod has personally stated in Discord messages that the Magix mod can be, well, modded by anyone who wishes.
 Note that the license may be invalid due to a lack of clarity.
 I AM NOT RESPONSIBLE IF THE PROJECT IS NOT PUBLIC-DOMAIN.

 This mod provides a few important fixes that prevent the game from breaking.
 Minimal changes have been made to the contents of the mod.
 To compare, visit https://file.garden/Xbm-ilapeDSxWf1b/MagixOfficialR55B.js to find the original source.
+# What does this fixed mod do?
+Here are a few examples:
+- Multiple game-breaking bugs are fixed (in particular, bookwriting no longer crashes your game after a bit)
+- A variety of spelling/spacing issues are no longer there
+- Guilds now work (partially)
+- Prison traits obtained randomly (sharp edges and fragile bars) now work properly
+- May come with new features down the line